Living in Curaçao

 Public Waste Management

 Selikor NV is the largest waste management company of Curaçao.
-Its core business entails among other things: collection of residential waste, cleaning of public areas and management of Curaçao’s only sanitary landfill and waste water transfer station.
+Its core business entails among other things: the collection of residential waste, cleaning of public areas and management of Curaçao’s only sanitary landfill and waste water transfer station.

 For more information, please contact: